Nanobot567/CS-16/MANUAL.md

 If you are editing a sample that was recorded with the Playdate's microphone, you will see a waveform above the start and end frame locations.

-> note: the location of the playtime marker may not be accurate.

 ![](assets/sampleedit.png)

 > note: double and triple check your sample before you save it! when you trim it you cannot revert to the original sound.